Branching random walk with infinite progeny mean: a tale of two tails: BRW with rapidly varying tails

-Our construction has been done in such a way that there is at least one ray of vertices starting from $A_{n,n-k}$ and going through $A_{n,n-k+i}$ for all $0 \leq i \leq k$.
+Our construction has been done in such a way that on the event $(|A_{n,n}| > 0)$, there exists at least one ray of vertices starting from $A_{n,n-k}$ and going through $A_{n,n-k+i}$ for all $0 \leq i \leq k$.
 Let $v^{*}_{n-k}$ be one such vertex in $A_{n,n-k}$ generating such a ray.
 Then the following crucial observation will be pivotal in proving our lower bound.

-The lower bound will then follow after establishing appropriate lower bounds for the two terms in the right hand side of \cref{lowerboundcruc}.
+The lower bound will then follow after establishing appropriate lower bounds for the two terms within bracket in the right hand side of \cref{lowerboundcruc}.
+All the almost sure statements, which appear in the following proof, are assumed to be conditioned on the survival of the tree.